3-Day Istanbul Itinerary for First-Timers | Turkey

 One thing we found especially interesting was the Wishing Column or Weeping Column, which is said to have healing powers.
 The column is damp and it’s believed your wish will be granted or ailment healed if you put your thumb in the hole and turn it full circle.

-Hagia Sophia was one of our favourite stops on our walking tour and definitely not to be missed on your first visit to Istanbul
+Hagia Sophia was one of our favourite stops on our walking tour and not to be missed on your first visit to Istanbul

 Blue Mosque